 How do you make or break a habit?
 You need to sow the action or thought you want to do continually.

 Mini Habits Book Summary - Stephen Guise has a great idea of making these really small then building on them.

-In case you interpret the sowing and reaping principles in the Bible as “if I’m good enough and do enough good works I can earn salvation”, watch Pastor Jayson preach on Love the Gospel or the Story .
-“Therefore there is now no condemnation for those who are in Christ Jesus” ~ Romans 8:1 In Christ alonw through faith alone, we only can be saved
+In case you interpret the sowing and reaping principles in the Bible as “if I’m good enough and do enough good works I can earn salvation”, watch Pastor Jayson preach on Love the Gospel or the Story.
+“Therefore there is now no condemnation for those who are in Christ Jesus” ~ Romans 8:1 In Christ alone through faith alone, we only can be saved

 Thanks for letting me share about my thoughts and some things that I do personally.
 How have you seen these principles at work?
-I’d leave to hear from you in the comments!
+I’d leave to hear from you on Twitter!

 Please consider using Brave and adding me to your BAT payment ledger.
 Then you won't have to see ads! (when I get to $100 in Google Ads for a payout, I pledge to turn off ads)

 Also check out my Resources Page for referrals that would help me.